Making the largest online encyclopedia accesible

 Audited flows against WCAG guidelines 2.1/2.2.

-the personas
+Developing personas

-The people we're designing for
+Arjun and Mia: Meet the people we're designing for

 Tier 1 - Critical